Xamla/rosvita-documentation/Graph_Concept.rst

 Module Selection:
 ^^^^^^^^^^^^^^^^^^

 In addition to the modules from "Example Graph2", we only need a "ForLoop" module, which can be found in the "ModuleCatalog" under "Xamla"->"Robotics".
 The "ForLoop" module, enables us to repeatedly execute parts of the graph (here, the two "MoveJ" commands).
-As parameters values it only needs a start and an end value, as well as an increment for the counting.
+As parameter values it only needs a start and an end value, as well as an increment for the counting.